Parmesh-Weetech/Backend-Nest/README.md

 - Before this namespace is used but now namespace is not used mostly but es modules is used.
 - For this we need to specify the type in package.json as module.
 - In importing files in another file we need to specify the type of the file whether it is a js file or ts file because browser won't know which file needs to import and use.

+## Using typescript with third party libraries
+- The best example of it is Zod validation library.

+## For enabling maps in your project
+- For enabling maps in your project we can use the geocoding google map api.
+It is not free but free tier is there for every monthly use.